 Ciliary dysfunction: The cilia that line your airways get paralyzed due to cigarette smoke.
 Due to this, their function gets impaired and they cannot remove the waste and dust from the airways, leading to lung infection.

-Dr. George Karimundackal, a leading lung cancer surgeon in Mumbai, states that these early symptoms are distress signals by your body, warning you about the potential harm.
+Dr. George Karimundackal, a leading Lung Cancer Specialist in Mumbai states that these early symptoms are distress signals by your body, warning you about the potential harm.

 Respiratory problems caused by smoking are: